top of page

 • Interestingly, those with ADHD are also more likely to identify as LGBTQ+ or neuroqueer.

 There is no one-size-fits-all treatment for ADHD.
-Each individual's treatment plan varies, with a multimodal approach typically proving most effective.
+Each individual's treatment plan varies,, with effective ADHD treatments often involving a multimodal approach combining ADHD coaching and therapy with medication.

 This approach may combine various strategies to alleviate ADHD traits, including: